RAI-SCC/torch_blue/paper/paper.md

 learning users.

-![Code example of a three-layer Bayesian MLP with cross-entropy loss in `torch_bayesian`.
+![Code example of a three-layer Bayesian MLP with cross-entropy loss in `torch_blue`.
 The highlight colors relate user-facing components to their position in \autoref{design_graph}. \label{code}](code_example.png)

-![Design graph of `torch_bayesian` colored highlights correspond to their practical applications in the code example (\autoref{code}). \label{design_graph}](design_graph.png)
+![Design graph of `torch_blue` colored highlights correspond to their practical applications in the code example (\autoref{code}). \label{design_graph}](design_graph.png)

-`torch_bayesian` sacrifices this extreme flexibility to allow nearly fully automating VI with reparametrization (Bayes by Backprop) [@blundell15bbb].
+`torch_blue` sacrifices this extreme flexibility to allow nearly fully automating VI with reparametrization (Bayes by Backprop) [@blundell15bbb].
 The ability to use multiple independent sampling dimensions is removed, which allows to fully automate a single sampling dimensions in the outermost instance of the new base class `VIModule`,